sccn/sccn.github.io/tutorials/04_Import/Importing_Continuous_and_Epoched_Data.md

 ### Importing data using command line mexSload of BIOSIG

 Note that BIOSIG has separate C functions to import data.
-These functions can be interfaced in Matlab through the *mexSload* function.
+These functions can be interfaced in MATLAB through the *mexSload* function.
 There is no graphic interface for that function.
-However, you may use the *mexSload* function to import data on the Matlab command line, and then use the documentation in the next section to import the Matlab array into EEGLAB.
+However, you may use the *mexSload* function to import data on the MATLAB command line, and then use the documentation in the next section to import the MATLAB array into EEGLAB.

-### Importing a Matlab array
+### Importing a MATLAB array

-We first construct a 2-D Matlab array 'eegdata' containing simulated EEG data in which rows are channels and columns are data points:
+We first construct a 2-D MATLAB array 'eegdata' containing simulated EEG data in which rows are channels and columns are data points:

 ``` matlab